thomalex001/ga-project-2/README.md

 * Used Excalidraw to build a wireframe and design the basic layout of the app.
   * The wireframe shows 4 pages: Homepage, Characters List, Characters Card, Episodes List.
   * A navigation bar is used to navigate between each main pages.
-  * One the Characters List page, if the user clicks on a Character's Card, he is directed. to a new page with the Character's card in the center of the screen and added information about him.
+  * On the Characters List page, if the user clicks on a Character's Card, he is directed. to a new page which contains the Character's full bio card.
-* Research an API with enough content to create a minimum of 3 pages.
+* Researched an API with enough content to create a minimum of 3 pages.

 ## Build/Code Process